Cooking oil is one of the most useful ingredients in your kitchen. It can be used for everything from deep frying to sauteing and even baking.

 You’ll want to use a container that can be sealed.
 This is important, as it will prevent your oil from spilling out of the container and getting all over your kitchen floor.
 You can use an old yogurt tub or another sealable plastic container (or even glass, depending on your preference), but make sure that it’s marked for recycling.

-If you don’t have an old container lying around and need to purchase a new one, just make sure it’s sturdy enough to hold the amount of oil you’re planning on disposing of—if not, go with a smaller size.
-Finally, make sure that whatever container you choose will fit into your trash bin!
+If you don’t have an old container lying around and need to purchase a new one, make sure it’s sturdy enough to hold the amount of oil you’re planning on disposing of—if not, go with a smaller size.
+Finally, ensure that whatever container you choose will fit into your trash bin!

 Step 3: Add baking soda or cornstarch